lykmast/co-liquid/README.md

 ```

 ### Co-methods
 Co-methods are coinductive proofs.
 As with co-predicates, co-methods define prefix methods.
 A cluster containing a co-method must only contain co-methods and prefix methods.
-Both co-methods and prefix methods are always ghosts (their code is noly relevant to the verifier and not part of the executable).
+Both co-methods and prefix methods are always ghosts (their code is only relevant to the verifier and not part of the executable).

 A prefix method is constructed by a co-method by:
   - adding a `k:Nat` parameter to denote prefix length.